- Setting up business in Japan

 - Seal certificate (inkan shomeisho) or signature attestation of the Representative in Japan (issued within 3 months)

 - Branch office's official seal (to be registered at the registry office)

 What is an "Affidavit"?

-An Affidavit is a statement of facts signed by the author and certified as to the authenticity of the author's signature by a notary public or a consul.
+An Affidavit is a statement of facts signed by the author and certified as to the authenticity of the author's signature by a notary public or a consulate.

-Usually the person wishing to have an Affidavit notarized prepare its content himself and bring the document to a notary public or a consul.
+Usually the person wishing to have an Affidavit notarized prepare the content themselves and brings the document to a notary public or a consulate.

-An Affidavit for registering a branch office contains the details such as the name of the parent company, address of the head office, the company's activities, amount of capital, names of the Directors, the date of establishment of the brance office in Japan, address of the branch office, name and address of the Representative in Japan.
+An Affidavit for registering a branch office contains details such as the name of the parent company, address of the head office, the company's activities, amount of capital, names of the Directors, date of establishment of the branch office in Japan, address of the branch office, and name and address of the Representative in Japan.

 To be able to prepare such Affidavit, the following documents are required.

 - Registry certificate of the parent company overseas

 - Articles of Incorporation of the parent company